 🥘 Cooking Chorizo Fried Rice

 Now, on to the cooking of the fried rice.
-To start the cooking process, heat the wok and add the chorizo pieces.
+Heat the wok to medium-high and add the chorizo pieces to start the cooking process.
 Cook until browned and fully cooked (approximately 5-8 minutes).

 Make sure to break them apart during cooking.
-Remove from the wok, discard any excess fat, and set aside.
+Once cooked, remove from the wok, discard any excess fat, and set aside.

 Now add the bag of frozen mixed vegetables and cook until the vegetables have softened.
 Make sure to stir constantly, so the vegetables cook evenly.

-Add your white rice and mix in with the vegetables.
+Add your white, cooked rice and mix in with the vegetables.
 Next, add your sauce and continue stirring for two more minutes.

 Garnish with scallions or green onions, and it is ready to be devoured.